It’s all a myth! Or is it…?

 4. So we don’t become a bore

 This is not the same as saying those who don’t drink are boring.
 There are plenty of hilarious teetotallers, role models, excellent people in the world for whom alcohol is not a part of their life.
 What we mean here is that there is nothing more eye-rollingly infuriating, teeth-grindingly annoying, outright BORING than listening to a drinker talk about the difficulties in staying dry for a month.
 The struggle is real, they cry.
 The struggle is not real.
 A real struggle is having to listen to such moans accompanied by disapproving stares whilst YOU enjoy the warmth of your delicious, spicy glass of Pinot Noir.
 Have a drink, or don’t have a drink.
 Who cares.
 Just please, no preaching.

 5. Because, why not?

 A healthier lifestyle is all about moderation.
 Drinking a little less, exercising a little more.
 Where is the sense in ditching booze for a month, but hitting the bottle every other night for the rest of the year?
 We agree with Ian Hamilton.
 We’re all grown ups here.
 We can all make choices.
 But if we had to make a choice of a crisp glass of wine every now and then, vs. no crisp glasses of wine at all for one month - well, you can probably guess what we’d choose.

-So as Dry January comes to an end, remember that sometimes a little bit of what you fancy can actually do you good.
+So this January, remember that sometimes a little bit of what you fancy can actually do you good.
 And we quite fancy a little tipple…

 Speaking of which…